Picasso heirs launch digital art piece to ride 'crypto' wave

 “It’s a work that represents a face, and it’s very expressive,” she said.
 “It’s joyful, happy.
 It represents life … It’s one of those objects that have been part of our life, our intimate lives — my life with my children.”

-Sotheby’s is hosting an auction in March that will include a unique NFT as well as the actual ceramic bowl.
+Cyril Noterman, a longtime manager for Florian Picasso, and Kathryn Frazier, a publicist for the project, told The Associated Press that Sotheby’s would host an auction in March that will include a unique NFT as well as the actual ceramic bowl.

+But Matthew Floris, a spokesman for Sotheby’s, contacted the AP on Wednesday and said in a statement: “Sotheby’s has clarified that it will not be selling an NFT of a work by Pablo Picasso.”

+Noterman and Frazier said a first-phase, online sale of more than 1,000 other NFTs starts Friday through the Nifty Gateway and Origin Protocol platforms.

 Florian Picasso said they agreed on the colorful ceramic piece because it was “a fun one” to start.